jvalcher/termfu/README.md

 ## Contributing

 Minor fixes can be submitted as a pull request.
-Please create an issue for any significant fixes, changes, or additions.
+Create an issue for any significant fixes, changes, or additions.
+Stick with existing code conventions.
 New debugger implementations are welcome.
 <br>

 Run `make todo` to view `TODO`, `FIX`, etc. tags in the source code.